huggingface/optimum-quanto/README.md

 Activations are only quantized if the model has been calibrated to evaluate the activation scales.

+Biases are not quantized because to preserve the accuracy of a typical `addmm` operation, they must be quantized with a scale that is equal to the product of the input and weight scales, which leads to a ridiculously small scale, and conversely requires a very high bitwidth to avoid clipping.
+Typically, with `int8` inputs and weights, biases would need to be quantized with at least `12` bits, i.e in `int16`.
+Since most biases ar today `float16`, this is a waste of time.

 Although `Quanto` uses integer activations and weights, the current implementation falls back to `float32` operations for integer inputs if there is no support for the corresponding integer operation on the target device (which means pretty much all operations except 2D matrix multiplications on CUDA devices).